 Our team at Western States Burn Center at North Colorado Medical Center, consists of the following multidisciplinary burn specialists:

 Edwin Garcia, MD, is a graduate of University of Southern California School of Medicine, Los Angeles.
-He completed his general surgery residency and internship at University of Southern California School of Medicine.
+He completed his general surgery residency and burn fellowship at University of Southern California School of Medicine.
 Dr. Garcia specializes in acute and reconstructive burn surgery, surgical critical care, complex wound management and burn outreach and prevention.

 Physiatrist: Physiatrists are physicians that assist with issues related to rehabilitation.
 This includes exercises for arms and legs, walking and activities of daily living.

 24-hour care and monitoring of patients.
 Nurses are a great resource for families and can answer many questions.
 They will also help families learn proper burn care in preparation for discharge from the hospital.

 Psychologists and Psychiatrists: These physicians are available as needed to assist patients and families with issues that may arise after burn trauma.